 In each of the last three years, my goal has been to read 50 books.
 This blog post summarises aspects of my 2018 reading year.
 I also tweeted short reviews using the hashtag #read2018.
 In 2016, I read 53 books.
 Blogposts: Part 1, Part 2, Part 3.
 Goodreads: 2016 Reading Challenge.
 In 2017, I read 62 … Continue reading #read2018: My year in books

-This blog post is a sharing of how I curate and consume my education reading list.
+This blog post describes how I curate and consume my education reading list.
 It’s a response to Ollie Lovell’s (@ollie_lovell) blog post with the same questions (and title!).
 We hope that others in the Edu-Twitter/blogging community will also write posts that respond to the same six questions.
-The greater the diversity of … Continue reading Managing overwhelm: How do you curate and consume your educational reading list?
+The greater the diversity of responses, the more … Continue reading Managing overwhelm: How do you curate and consume your educational reading list?

 It is no secret that Quarter the Cross is one of my favourite tasks.
 I've written about it twice before: as a Day 1 activity and in connection with Fraction Talks.
 The original source is apparently T. Dekker & N. Querelle, 2002, Great Assessment Problems (www.fi.uu.nl/catch).
 It has proliferated in recent years, including with an active Twitter hashtag: #QuarterTheCross. … Continue reading #QuarterTheCross Card Sort

 'If maths was an animal it would be a _______ because _______ ' Responses from my #math1070 students: A koala because maths is interesting and unique.
 A spider because of the pattern organisation of their web.
 A cat because it has lots of layers.
 An ant because lots of small parts make up a big part. … Continue reading If maths was an animal …